- Choosing a Wedding DJ

 - Question 4: Our wedding DJ can just play music off our phones, right?

-- Question 5: When trying to choose a wedding DJ, why should we care about their equipment?
+- Question 5: Why should we care about their equipment?

 - Question 6: Are there any other wedding DJ red flags to watch out for?